CBP Officer

 My buddy got a letter from customs stating there was a packing sent tonhim with steriods.
 How serious should one take this.

-Asked by Joboh over 8 years ago
+Asked by Joboh almost 9 years ago

 Very serious.
 He should read the entire letter and see if they want him to present himself to a Customs office.
 He should also check to see if he was issued a penalty.
 If the penalty is not paid timely, it will be taken from your tax return by the IRS with interest.

-Asked by G&T over 8 years ago
+Asked by VK over 9 years ago

 For GS-5 in San Ysidro, CA, the starting CBP officer salary is around $36,000.
 How are we expected to survive all that?